qqiangwu/cppsafe/README.md

 }
 ```

-You can use `--Wlifetime-output` to enable the check, which enforce `*out` is initialized in all paths.
+You can use `--Wlifetime-output` to enable the check, which enforces that `*out` must be initialized on all paths.

 ### Precondition inference
-A `Pointer*` parameter will be infered as an output variable, and we will add two implicit precondition:
+A `Pointer*` parameter will be inferred as an output variable, and we will add two implicit preconditions:

 + If Pointer is a raw pointer or has default contructor
     + `pset(p) = {*p}`